The Brave (film): Production

 The initial script, written by Paul McCudden and based on a book by Gregory Mcdonald, attracted interest from Hollywood studios in 1993, despite the dark nature of the story.
 Disney's Touchstone Pictures eventually picked up the film, and work on it was set to begin in early 1994.
-In December 1993, however, Aziz Ghazal (the first time director from USC film school who was attached to the picture) killed his wife and daughter before committing suicide.
+In December 1993, however, Aziz Ghazal, the first time director from USC film school who was attached to the picture, killed his wife and daughter before committing suicide.
 His body would not be found by Los Angeles police for over a month.
 With the director of the film missing and presumed responsible for the murder of his family, Touchstone immediately suspended production.

 In spite of this major setback, McCudden and his production partner Charles Evans persisted in trying to get the film made, as they had already invested a substantial amount of their own money into it.
 In 1994, they were able to convince Johnny Depp to rewrite, direct and produce the film, with it taking him three years to complete.
 Depp disliked the original script, but still took on the project as he was moved by "the idea of sacrifice for family."

-Iggy Pop wrote and performed all the music to the film.
+Iggy Pop wrote and performed all the music to the film, and appears briefly during a party scene.
 Some of the songs on the film were later released on his 1999 studio album Avenue B. Johnny Depp cast himself in the lead role as a means to attract interest from potential financers.
 The film had an estimated production budget of $5 million and Depp agreed to pay if the cost went over, and may have put as much as $2 million of his own money into the film.

 Reception

 The initial 1997 reviews from American critics were highly negative.
 On Rotten Tomatoes the film has an approval rating of 33% based on reviews from 6 critics.
+Metacritic, which uses a weighted average, assigned the film a score of 24 out of 100, based on 9 critics, indicating "generally unfavorable" reviews.
 Variety dismissed the film as "a turgid and unbelievable neo-western."
 Time Out criticized the film, stating that "[b]esides the implausibilities, the direction has two fatal flaws: it's both tediously slow and hugely narcissistic as the camera focuses repeatedly on Depp's bandana'd head and rippling torso."

-The negative reviews led to Depp's decision to not give The Brave a formal release in the United States, either in theaters or on home media.
+According to Depp, the negative reviews led to his decision to not give The Brave a formal release in the United States, either in theaters or on home media.

 The Brave was nominated for the prestigious Palme d'Or at the 1997 Cannes Film Festival in the year of its release, losing to Taste of Cherry and The Eel.
 It was also nominated for Caméra d'Or (best first film), but lost to Suzaku.